SaiMahitVaddadi/EGAT-Private/TO-DO.md

 # TO-DO:

-- Slurm or QSUB or other types of automation:
-    - Write the job writer script for those
-    - Write the grid search script for those

 - Training Loop:
     - Be able to normalize add ons. calculate all add-ons first and then use that.
     - Setup ways to save the additional loss functions.